andreyboiv/onboarding-tool/README.md

 ### How to run it?

-An entire application can be ran with a single command in a terminal:
+An entire application can be run with a single command in a terminal:

 onboarding/app/
 ```
+$ rm target
-$ mvn package -Dmaven.test.skip
+$ mvn clean package --% -Dmaven.test.skip=true
 ```

 onboarding/ui/
 ```
+$ rm dist
 $ ng build
 ```

 onboarding/
 ```
 $ docker-compose up -d